2001 Biggin Hill Airshow crashes: Vampire wreckage

 There were no indicators of pilot ejection upon examining of the wreckage, the same was true for mechanical failures of which all were within flying control.
-The Vampire impacted a field of tall grass beyond Biggin Hill Airport's perimeter, approximately 850 metres to the north of the end of runway 03/21.
-Having been completely destroyed from the impact, some sections of the aircraft were farther than 130 metres from the impact location.
+The Vampire impacted a field of tall grass beyond Biggin Hill Airport's perimeter, approximately 850 m to the north of the end of runway 03/21.
+Having been completely destroyed from the impact, some sections of the aircraft were farther than 130 m from the impact location.
 Ground scars and wreckage distribution showed the Vampire had been travelling at an angle of 130°M, 45° nose down, banked steeply to the right.
 Other parts of the Vampire wreckage that were investigated also demonstrated that the point of failure was likely not from pilot error or mechanical failure but instead from other less obvious factors.

 Wake turbulence investigations

 Having been in a paired display, it was clear that the size difference between the Vampire and the Sea Vixen could have been a catalyst in the loss of control the Vampire experienced in the seconds before its crash.
-The operating weights of both aircraft were measured through a modelling system, with the Sea Vixen having a mass of 14,784 kg and the Vampire having a far lesser mass of 4,400 kg (aircraft velocity and placement were also modelled).
+The operating weights of both aircraft were measured through a modelling system, with the Sea Vixen having a mass of 14784 kg and the Vampire having a far lesser mass of 4400 kg (aircraft velocity and placement were also modelled).
 Both aircraft were also separated in a non-standard way during their air display.
 This meant the trailing wingtip vortices (the main component of wake turbulence) generated from the Sea Vixen amid flight were at full intensity two to four wing lengths behind, exactly where the Vampire was flying.

 In light of this information, the AAIB authorised an aerodynamic study, drawing data from an older study completed in 1954 by the Armament Department of the Royal Aircraft Establishment.
 The 1954 study performed tests to determine the effect on a smaller tracking aircraft of generated vortices from a larger target aircraft.
-These tests were originally completed with a Gloster Meteor Mk 4, a slightly heavier aircraft than the Vampire at 6,900 kg.
+These tests were originally completed with a Gloster Meteor Mk 4, a slightly heavier aircraft than the Vampire at 6900 kg.
 Three components from the 1954 study included the jet efflux, the rest of the wake and the trailing wing vortices.
 The AAIB's modelling showed that the vortex created by the Sea Vixen as being quadruple the strength than those of the Vampire.
 The equivalent roll acceleration of the Sea Vixen was greater than the roll authority the Vampire could handle at the speed being flown.
 A rapid roll to the right with a 90° angle, as was witnessed being executed by the Vampire, was determined to be the likely result of wake turbulence produced by the Sea Vixen in this interaction.